TTEC

-TTEC Holdings, Inc. (formerly named "TeleTech"), is an American customer experience technology and services company headquartered in Englewood, Colorado.
+TTEC Holdings, Inc. (formerly named TeleTech), is an American customer experience technology and services company with its primary place of business in Austin, Texas.

+Kenneth D. Tuchman is the founder, chairman and CEO.

 History

-Founding and early developments (1982-1996)
+Founding and early developments (1982–1996)

 The company was founded in 1982 by Kenneth D. Tuchman under the name TeleTech Holdings, Inc. In 1986, the company moved to Sherman Oaks, California.

 By 1995, it had added call centers in other states.
-In 1996 it completed its IPO.
+In 1996, it completed its IPO.

 International growth and recent development (since 1997)

-After the completion of its IPO global operations begin.
-In 1998, the company expands to Scotland, Canada, Argentina and Brazil.
-Three years later the expansion continues, centers were opened in the Philippines.
+After the completion of its IPO, global operations begin.
+In 1998, the company expanded to Scotland, Canada, Argentina and Brazil.
+Three years later, the expansion continued and centers were opened in the Philippines.
 In 2006, TeleTech acquired Direct Alliance.

 In 2010, TeleTech acquired an 80 percent stake in the management consulting firm Peppers & Rogers Group.
-The same year, the company expands into the Middle East.
+The same year, the company expanded into the Middle East.
 Four years later, it grew its presence in Europe by starting operations in Sofia, Bulgaria.

-Company

-Management and leadership

-TTEC is managed by a leadership team of 14 members (2022).
-Kenneth D. Tuchman is the founder and current CEO of the company and also serves as chairman of the board.
-The board has a total of eight members (2022).
+In 2024, the company sold its headquarters in Englewood, Colorado, designating Austin, Texas, as its new head office in 2025.

 Acquisitions

-In recent years TTEC grew its business through a variety of acquisitions, including:
+In recent years, TTEC has grown its business through a variety of acquisitions, including: